Water-Saving Plumbing Fixtures

 Low-Water Usage Showerheads, Toilets, and Faucets

-The National Energy Policy Act has mandated Low-flow fixtures.
-Low-flow fixtures can provide the homeowner with significant savings and be a sustainable measure in your remodeling or construction project.
+Low-flow fixtures can provide the homeowner with significant savings on their water bill and be offer a sustainable and eco-friendly measure in your remodeling or construction project.
 Low flow fixtures such as toilets, faucet aerators, and showerheads, can provide the same utility when compared to non-low-flow fixtures.

 Low-flow showerheads are the ones with a flow rate of less than 2.5 GPM at a water pressure of 80 pounds per square inch (psi).
 However, recent low flow showerheads can even provide a flow rate of less than 2.0 GPM.
 The two basic types of low flow showerheads are:

-- Laminar-flow: Laminar-flow showerhead will form streams of water and will provide with a more accurate temperature control.
+- Laminar-flow showerhead will form streams of water and will provide more accurate temperature control.

-- Aerating: This type of low flow showerhead will mix water with air forming a misty type of water spray.
+- Aerating low flow showerheads will mix water with air forming a misty type of water spray.
 It will create a great amount of steam and moisture, and in humid climates are not recommended.

 Low-flow showerheads should replace older ones that were designed with a flow rate of 5.5 GPM.

-- Gravity-Fed Low Flow Toilets: This kind of low flow toilet uses the traditional weight of water to push it down the bowl.
+- Gravity-Fed low-flow toilets use the traditional weight of water to push waste down the bowl.
 They are cheaper and less noisy than pressure-assisted low flow toilets.

-- Pressure-Assisted Low Flow Toilets: This type of low flow toilet is usually noisier but can reduce water consumption by 45% when compared to gravity-fed toilets.
+- Pressure-assisted low-flow toilets are usually noisier but can reduce water consumption by 45% when compared to gravity-fed toilets.
 This system uses air pressure built up inside the tank to push the water down.

 Old sink faucets can also be wasting a lot of water and money.
 You should consider replacing your faucets if it uses more than 2.5GPM.
 There are a couple of ideas that you can choose from to replace that outdated faucet.
 You can choose whether to replace it with a new faucet, normally with less than 1.5GPM or by installing an aerator.
 The aerator or flow restrictor can be added to almost any faucet, providing for an easy and cheap modification that will save you some money over the years.